Pitfalls and limitations¶

 The numerical model in OGGM v1.2 and below was numerically unstable in some conditions¶

 We now have fixed the most pressing issues.
-This blog post explains it in detail but in short:
+This blog post explains it in detail, for a summary:

 - the previous algorithm was flawed, but did not result in significant errors at large scales.

 - the new algorithm is faster and more likely to be stable

 - we don’t guarantee statibility in 100% of the cases, but when the model becomes unstable it should stop.

 The mass-balance model of OGGM is not calibrated with remote sensing data¶

 Currently, the values for the mass-balance parameters such as the temperature sensitivity, the precipitation correction factor, etc. are calibrated based on the in-situ measurements provided by the WGMS (traditional mass-balance data).
 For more information about the procedure, see [Maussion_etal_2019] and our performance monitoring website.

 We are looking for people to help us with this task: join us!
 See e.g. OEP-0003: Surface mass-balance enhancements for a discussion document.